 On the way home from dinner our group walked past a bar with an offer on pisco sours.
 The rest is obvious, but the 03:00am wake up is painful regardless of more than two hours sleep or not.

 I can assure you the bumpy bus journey in the pitch dark to Chivay, is three long hours of hell with a queasy stomach – just don’t do it!

 Pack a Telescopic and Wide Angle Lens

-Once you have paid your 70 soles entry fee to the park and have had breakfast in Chivay, the first stop on the tour is ‘Cruz Del Condor’, which as the name suggests is the hang out of the world’s largest bird, the Condor.
+Once you have paid your 70 soles entry fee to the park and have had breakfast in Chivay, the first stop on the tour is ‘Cruz Del Condor’.
+As the name suggests it’s the hang out of the world’s largest bird, the Condor.

 Prepare for Pain

 Sorry to be so blunt, but even if you’re at the peak of physical fitness, you’ll no doubt experience some sort of pain in either your knees, ankles or legs.